gpichot/playground-nodejs/projects/tic-tac-toe/README.markdown

 5. Add a function to check if there is a winner

+6. Add a delete route to reset the game `DELETE /game`.

 ## Database

 For now, we are storing the game state in memory.
 If we restart the server, the